 The Nutrition Support service at the University of Virginia for surgical patients has a long history of managing very complicated patients.
-The physicians working on this service include Robert Sawyer and Bruce Schirmer.
 The nutrition support specialists include a very experienced group of dedicated Registered Dietitians, including Kate Willcutts, Kelly O’Donnell, Amy Berry, Theresa Fessler, and Christie Moulder.
 The most common patients that we see include patients with gastrointestinal failure, fistulae, and critical illness.
 Unique strengths of the program include the nutritional management of patients in the intensive care unit with highly specialized needs, as well as those with complicated gastrointestinal tract disease.
 The service is also very involved with the bariatric/weight loss surgery program that is headed by Dr. Bruce Schirmer.
 New efforts from this group include more efficient ways to deliver appropriate nutrition to all patients on the surgical services.

 This is an exciting period for efforts designed to keep the patient safe during their hospital stay.
 If there was always an attending surgical intensivist available to be at the bedside of every patient at all times then no such technology would be necessary.
 Acknowledging that expert computer systems can possibly watch for dangerous patters of physiologic decompensation may make it possible to alert clinicians when things go awry.
 Algorithms are designed with specific clinical decompensation scenarios in mind and are capable of determining which patients will have respiratory decompensation, hemorrhage, or sepsis over the following 24 hour period.
 Our group has the most experience and capability of any center in the world in this area.
 This is likely due to the successful collaboration of mathematician, physicists, architects, surgeons, intensivists, and data specialists.
 The era of big data has arrived and it will be used to save the lives of inpatients at the University of Virginia using this technology for years to come.